-The role of CINO cannot be created and then abandoned to succeed on its own; a lesson learned from past CINOs is that support is needed from the top of the organization.
+The role of CINO cannot be created and then abandoned to succeed on its own; a lesson learned from past CINOs is that support is needed from the top of the organization [Kalil, T., in-person interview by Policy Design Lab, July 21, 2016].
 Otherwise, agencies run the risk of creating an island of innovation that no one listens to or takes seriously.
 Clear expectations and firm support from the leadership is essential for the innovation officer to work credibly with other parts of an organization, notes Bryan Sivak (HHS).
+[Sivak, B., phone interview with Policy Design Lab, July 27, 2016.]
 Without explicit and visible support, CINOs run the risk of being “window dressing.”
+[Allen, F., "Most Chief Innovation Officers are Just Window Dressing," Forbes, April 2012.]

 Leadership and the CINO him/herself also need to understand and look for a supportive context, including bringing in expertise external to the agency to mediate and support innovation in discussions with general counsel and contracting officers.
 Staff from the Office of Science and Technology Policy (OSTP) within the Executive Office of the President may support in this capacity.